gomorpheus/morpheus-docs/release_notes/navChanges.rst

 Navigation Updates
 ==================

-|morphver| contains major changes to the ui navigation structure.
+|morphver| contains major changes to the UI navigation structure.
 The following table lists updated paths for affected sections.

 .. note:: API endpoints are not affected by the ui navigation changes